Finding the Next Wave of Leaders

 Date: March 2026

-Habitat: Mixed coniferous-deciduous forest with dense understory, moss-covered trails
+Habitat: Mixed coniferous-deciduous forest with dense understory and moss-covered trails

-Conditions: Warm, clear, and comfortable early spring days with calm air and good visibility
+Conditions: Warm, clear early spring day with calm air and quiet forest conditions.